-Mile-Hi Math K begins with teaching recognition of numbers and their values with students tracing then writing numbers.
-After the introduction of numbers up through nine, the course picks up speed, introducing simple addition equations.
+Math K begins by teaching recognition of numbers and their values with students tracing then writing numbers.
+After the introduction of numbers one through nine, the course picks up speed by introducing simple addition equations.
 From that point, it continually reviews easier concepts while rapidly introducing new ones.
 Students learn to count by twos, threes, fours, fives, and tens.
-They learn addition and subtraction with numbers up to 99, but only up through a single digit added to or subtracted from a double-digit number—no borrowing or carrying is involved.
+They learn addition and subtraction with numbers up to 99, but only for problems with a single digit added to or subtracted from a single-digit or double-digit number—no borrowing or carrying is involved.
 Other concepts covered include number lines, place value for ones and tens, colors, shapes, comparative sizes, telling time, money, the calendar, and right and left.

-The teacher handbook provides step-by-step lessons so that the course is easy to teach.
+The teacher handbook provides step-by-step lessons that make the course easy to teach.